bspeice/speice.io/_drafts/stacking-up.md

 ```
 -- [Compiler Explorer](https://godbolt.org/z/mgJ2zl), 25 total assembly instructions

-If we store a reference to the bound closure though, the Rust compiler has to
+If we store a reference to the closure, the Rust compiler keeps values it needs
-work a bit harder to make sure everything is correctly laid out in stack memory:
+in the stack memory of the original function.
+Getting the details right is a bit harder,
+so the instruction count goes up even though this code is functionally equivalent
+to our original example:

 ```rust
 pub fn simple_reference() {